TrueBurn/codebase-scribe-ai/docs/API.md

         """

     def _init_db(self):
-        """Initialize SQLite database.
+        """Initialize SQLite database for file caching.

         Creates the database and required tables if they don't exist.
-        Disables caching if initialization fails instead of raising an error.
         """

+    def get_repo_cache_dir(self, repo_path: Optional[Path] = None) -> Path:
+        """Get the cache directory for a repository.

+        Args:
+            repo_path: Path to the repository (optional, uses stored path if not provided)

+        Returns:
+            Path to the cache directory for the repository
+        """

     def clear_repo_cache(self) -> None:
-        """Clear all cached data for this repository.
+        """Clear the cache for the current repository.

-        Removes both SQLite database and cache file.
+        Removes all entries from the SQLite database and vacuums it to reclaim space.
-        Handles locked files gracefully.
         """

     @classmethod
-    def clear_all_caches(cls, cache_dir: Path = Path('.cache')) -> None:
+    def clear_all_caches(cls, cache_dir: Optional[Path] = None, repo_path: Optional[Path] = None, config: Optional[Dict[str, Any]] = None) -> None:
         """Clear all caches for all repositories.

         Args:
-            cache_dir: Directory containing cache files
+            cache_dir: The cache directory to clear (default: None, will use config)
+            repo_path: The repository path to clear cache for (default: None)
+            config: Configuration dictionary (default: None)
         """

+    def get(self, key: str) -> Optional[str]:
+        """Get value from cache.

+        Args:
+            key: Cache key (file path as string)

+        Returns:
+            Cached value or None if not found
+        """

+    def set(self, key: str, value: str) -> None:
+        """Set value in cache.

+        Args:
+            key: Cache key (file path as string)
+            value: Value to cache
+        """

     def get_cached_summary(self, file_path: Path) -> Optional[str]:
-        """Get cached summary for a file if available and valid.
+        """Get cached summary for a file.

         Args:
             file_path: Path to file

         Returns:
-            Cached summary if available and not expired
+            Cached summary or None if not found or outdated
         """

     def save_summary(self, file_path: Path, summary: str) -> None:
-        """Save summary to cache.
+        """Save a file summary to the cache.

         Args:
             file_path: Path to file
             summary: Summary to cache
+        """

+    def is_file_changed(self, file_path: Path) -> bool:
+        """Check if file has changed since last cache.

+        This method compares the current file hash with the cached hash to determine if the file has been modified.

+        Args:
+            file_path: Path to the file to check

+        Returns:
+            True if file has changed or has no cache entry, False otherwise
+        """

+    def _create_cache_key(self, file_path: Path) -> str:
+        """Create a consistent cache key for a file path.

+        Always uses the path relative to the repository root, ensuring cache hits even when the repository is cloned to different locations.

+        Args:
+            file_path: Path to the file

+        Returns:
+            Cache key string
+        """

+    def _calculate_file_hash(self, file_path: Path) -> str:
+        """Calculate a hash of the file contents using the configured algorithm.

+        Args:
+            file_path: Path to the file

+        Returns:
+            Hexadecimal hash string of the file contents
         """
 ```